Volunteering As a Family Around Tampa Bay

-Making a difference in the lives of other people in your community isn’t just good for them.
-It’s good for your health, too.
-Kids who volunteer also reap the health benefits doing good in their Tampa Bay communities.
+Volunteering is good for your health, too.
+Kids who volunteer also reap the health benefits of doing good in their Tampa Bay communities.
 Research shows volunteers

-experience less stress, tension, depression, and anxiety
+Experience less stress, tension, depression, and anxiety

-have more genuine social networks/friendships
+Have more genuine social networks/friendships

-have higher self-esteem and are more resilient
+Have higher self-esteem and are more resilient

-are more physically active
+More physically active

-have enhanced opportunities for professional development.
+Have enhanced opportunities for professional development.

 Bonus!
 When you volunteer as a family, you also enhance family bonding and may see less family conflict over time.

 Ready to get your family involved in a community service project this holiday season?
 We’ve compiled a list of family-friendly volunteer opportunities in the Tampa Bay area along with ideas for starting a service project of your own design.

 Volunteer info: Feedingamericatampabay.com